maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 9. ('indianfarmershumanrights', 2795)
 10. ('farmers india', 2338)
 ```
+For the negative keywords, it is likely that the Twitter users are criticizing the government, especially considering the popularity of the phrase, ‘indianfarmershumanrights.’
 ```
 Wordcloud (Positive):
 ```
 <img width="600" alt="Indian Farmers' Protest Wordcloud Positive" src="/Farmers 1/Positive.png">

+In the wordcloud, there are many words that suggest support for the movement (‘support,' love,' solidarity,' Thank,' supporting farmer’).
+Rihanna is also mentioned again, as well as Greta Thunberg.
 ```
 Wordcloud (Neutral):
 ```
 <img width="600" alt="Indian Farmers' Protest Wordcloud Neutral" src="/Farmers 1/Neutral.png">

+The neutral wordcloud is more concerned with providing information and background on the movement, like describing the farm laws, referring to the government, mentioning Rihanna, etc. This output makes sense considering that this wordcloud covers tweets from the beginning of the movement when the public was learning what the movement was about.
 ```
 Wordcloud (Negative):
 ```
 <img width="600" alt="Indian Farmers' Protest Wordcloud Negative" src="/Farmers 1/Negative.png">

+While most of the phrases relate to the farmers and the government, one word stood out to me -- ‘terrorist.’
+After some research, I found that [the protesting farmers had been treated as terrorists](https://www.hindustantimes.com/india-news/shiv-sena-slams-bjp-calls-using-water-cannons-on-farmers-amid-cold-wave-cruel/story-swfrlF8AXq6S63uJ7HjAZP.html).
+So  we now know for sure that there was some pushback against the movement.

 ---